IamDarian/IamDarian/README.md

 - 👋 Hi, I’m @IamDarian
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently mainly using JavaScript and React
 - 📫 Ways to reach me:
   by e-mail: silisteanudarian@gmail.com,
   or by LinkedIn: https://www.linkedin.com/in/darian-gabriel-sili%C8%99teanu-1a743b1b3/